AllanChain/astro-uno/README.md

 - Creates an alias of `uno.css` and auto import it.

-  `unocss-hmr-fix` is just an alias of `uno.css`.
-But the renaming fixes some HMR issues, since Astro treats everything ends with '.css' as a normal CSS file.
+  `unocss-hmr-fix` is just an alias of `uno.css`. ~~But the renaming fixes some HMR issues, since Astro treats everything ends with '.css' as a normal CSS file.~~ The HMR issues are solved because Astro has chosen to reload the whole page to get more reliable update since version `1.0.0-rc.1`, so the renaming is not taking any effect.
+But Astro would [layer in granular updates afterwards](https://github.com/withastro/astro/pull/3932), so I'm just keeping it.

 - Force UnoCSS to run at the SSR phase.